loqo71la/school-management/README.md

 # School Management

-REST API for a system that assigns students to classes.
+Application to manage a system that assigns students to classes using SpringBoot core and ReactJs.

 To run the set of tests
 ```